al-ce/karaml/README.md

 `string(a string of valid key codes or aliases)`

-Instead of mapping a key to type out a string of characters using the `+` joninig method, e.g. `git checkout` like so:
+Instead of mapping a key to type out a string of characters using the `+` joining method, e.g. `git checkout` like so:

 ```yaml
 /base/: